catalystneuro/dandi-hugo-example/content/en/docs/04_user_guide/02_account.md

+---
-# Create a DANDI Account
+title: Create a DANDI Account
+weight: 2
+---

 A DANDI account enhances your capabilities within the DANDI Archive.
 Without an account, users can freely search, view, and download available datasets.